This roasted red pepper dip is creamy, delicious, and a little bit spicy! Serve with chips and veggies for the perfect party snack.

 - spices- ground cumin and ground coriander add another layer of flavor here

 - hot sauce- originally this recipe was made with harissa, but it can be a challenge to find.
 You can swap for your favorite hot sauce and adjust for heat; I used sriracha in this version.

-What to serve with roasted red pepper dip?
+Wondering what to serve with this dip?

 This dip goes well with any number of charcuterie board items including (but not limited to):

 - crackers, pita chips or bread sticks (the skinny kind)